andresgbecerra/co-induction-anguar/Production-Grade Angular /README.md

 - This is **The typical Component** that is **injecting a service**:
-  - > Here we are calling the widgetService, and we are taking that result, and assigning it in a single transaction.
+  - > Here we are calling the widgetService, and we are taking that result, and assigning it in a single transaction (Command and a Query together).
   - > This component is coupled to the implementation details.

   ```js